denis911/gtm-pipeline-local-bruin-docker-compose-duckdb-notebooks/README.md

 4. **Aggregates** signals into a fact table for analysis

 11. **Analyze** data locally using Jupyter Notebooks in the `notebooks/` folder.
+12. **Automatic Isolation**: Designed to run cleanly even when shared between Windows host and Docker Linux.

 ---